 - Thai history and culture

-- Famous tree grown around a Buddha statue's head
+- A famous tree that has grown around a Buddha statue's head

 Located only two hours by bus from Bangkok and set on the famous River Kwai, Kanchanaburi is a great place to escape from the hustle in Bangkok.

 Kanchanaburi has lots of World War II history.
 It's the home to the most famous bridge constructed as part of the "Death Railway" intended to connect Bangkok and Rangoon (now Yangon).
 The bridge was made famous in the movie, The Bridge Over the River Kwai, inspired by a French novel.
 Historically, a few things are "off" — but that barely deters visitors who come to see the renowned bridge.

 Some Reasons to Visit Kanchanaburi: